EOEPCA/deployment-guide/docs/prerequisites/tls.md

 - Some internal components can also use TLS for pod-to-pod or service-to-service encryption (e.g. an internal OpenSearch cluster).
 - With cert-manager, you can easily issue internal certificates signed by a local CA (`ClusterIssuer`) so that pods trust each other automatically.

+See section [Quickstart - Internal TLS](#quickstart---internal-tls) for instructions on how to set up internal TLS for your cluster.

 ## Further Reading